heathermiller/dist-prog-book/chapter/2/futures.md

 > **Programs must be written for people to read, and only incidentally for machines to execute.** - *Harold Abelson and Gerald Jay Sussman*

 Promises are an abstraction which make working with async operations in javascript much more fun.
+Callbacks lead to inversion of control, which is difficult to reason about at scale.
 Moving on from a continuation passing style, where you specify what needs to be done once the action is done, the callee simply returns a Promise object.
 This inverts the chain of responsibility, as now the caller is responsible for handling the result of the promise when it is settled.

 The ES2015 spec specifies that “promises must not fire their resolution/rejection function on the same turn of the event loop that they are created on.”
 This is an important property because it ensures deterministic order of execution.
 Also, once a promise is fulfilled or failed, the promise’s value MUST not be changed.
 This ensures that a promise cannot be resolved more than once.